jmvanel/semantic_forms/scala/forms_play/README.md

 - 36 display properties of blank nodes being objects
 - 37 datatype date : display a calendar ( by JavaScript )
 - 38 RDF Vocabulary for forms, with details for each field ( see below )
-- 39 custom validation : have an easy way to customize generated HTML forms and fields, by JavaScript or HTML
+- 39 custom HTML : have an easy way to customize generated HTML forms and fields, by JavaScript or HTML